-The Council is required to have an Overview and Scrutiny function which:
+The Council is required to have an overview and scrutiny function which:

-· provides 'critical friend' challenge and holds to account the executive policy and decision makers
+· Provides 'critical friend' challenge and holds to account the executive policy and decision makers

-· drives improvement, finds efficiencies and new ways of delivering services
+· Drives improvement, finds efficiencies and new ways of delivering services

-· enables the voice and concerns of the public and its communities to be heard
+· Enables the voice and concerns of the public and its communities to be heard

-· will be carried out by Councillors in an apolitical and non-partisan manner and who lead and own the scrutiny process
+· Will be carried out by councillors in an apolitical and non-partisan manner and who lead and own the scrutiny process.

-The OSC is a non-partisan committee made up non Cabinet Councillors and is politically representative of the Council.
+The Overview and Scrutiny Commission (OSC) is a non-partisan committee made up non-Cabinet councillors and is politically representative of the Council.

-However, Scrutiny and its Panels cannot deal with:
+However, scrutiny and its panels cannot deal with:

-· Individual complaints.
+· Individual complaints